ZachBeta/DOOM.rb/RENDERER_REBUILD.md

 ### Phase 1: Core Rendering Components

+- only use 800x600, do not bother with different resolutions

 #### Viewport [IN PROGRESS]
 - [x] Remove old renderer code and tests
 - [x] Create base renderer interface